Are you a Thermostat or Thermometer?

 April Motl is a pastor’s wife who loves to laugh, loves her man, loves to talk on the phone entirely too long and most of all, loves her Lord.
 Collaborating with the efforts of her husband Eric, the two of them share a ministry dedicated to bringing God’s Word into the everyday lives of married couples, men and women.
 April has been privileged through her own church and ministry outside her local body to share God's Word with women ranging in ages and stages, across denominations, and walks of life.
 April is a graduate from Southern California Seminary and has written for Just Between Us Magazine, Dayspring's (In)courage, and The Secret Place and also writes regularly for crosswalk.com, iBelieve.com and Women's Ministry Tools.
 For more information, visit Motl Ministries at: www.MotlMinistries.com

 It’s an old question posed by a much wiser woman than me.
 But her question still challenges me year after year.

 “Thermometers” are women who only know how to reflect what’s going on around them, while “thermostats” are women who help keep the climate around them at an even keel regardless of the circumstances.
 A maturing walk with God will lead us more and more to be influencers of the world around us, instead of being merely influenced by it.

-Here are some of God’s instructions that show us how we ought to set tones in a circumstance, rather than merely react in kind to it:
+Here are some of God’s instruction that show us how we ought to set tones in a circumstance, rather than merely react in kind to it: